Applying for GCC registration - Route 1

 - We only accept original documents by post. documents scanned and emailed, or those with scanned signatures will not be accepted.

-It is an offence to practise as a chiropractor in the UK without first gaining GCC registration.
-We strongly recommend not booking any patients until such time as you have received confirmation from the GCC registration has been granted.
+It is an offence to practise or call yourself a chiropractor in the UK without first gaining GCC registration.
+Make sure your employer does not include your name on their website before registration has been granted.
+We also strongly recommend not booking any patients until such time as you have received confirmation from the GCC registration has been granted.

 - Please be aware that if you are applying for practising registration, we will not register you until your indemnity arrangements (insurance) is in force.